 Municipal websites are usually the first point of contact when a resident needs information.
 Making sure that this information is presented in a clear, concise way and is easy to scan through will ensure that whoever stops by your website, finds what they need quickly.

 When a website has some level of interactivity, it can prompt visitors to try out new things.
 This comes in handy when you have a new feature you would like to promote, such as the Hey311 widget or the Town Web Communications platform.

-Whether it is the latest agenda and minutes, the notices from your most recent Town Hall meeting or adding a new online option to your website - being transparent and sharing info as soon as you can will create a sense of transparency amongst your residents.
+Whether it is the latest agenda and minutes, government website design matter, to access the notices from your most recent Town Hall meeting or adding a new online option to your website - being transparent and sharing info as soon as you can will create a sense of transparency amongst your residents.
 When one visitor can gather correct, timely and clear data, it builds trust between the municipality (the government) and its residents.